- For sterilization

 - (Moderate depth)

-(Look in the history for any intra-fallopian coils (Essure devices).)[notes 2]
+(Look in the history for any intra-fallopian coils (Essure devices).)[note 2]

 - For sterilization